AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

     >User data contained in the [platform-utils-main.zip](../assets/data-generator/platform-utils-main.zip) file is fictitious and is to be used for demonstration purposes only.

 1. From your downloads folder, move the `platform-utils-main.zip` file to the desired location on your computer, and unzip it.
-1. In the `luma-data` folder, open all of the `json` files in a text editor and replace all instances of `_yourOrganizationID` with your own tenant id, preceded by an underscore.
+1. In the `luma-data` folder, open all of the `json` files in a text editor and replace all instances of `_yourTenantId` with your own tenant id, preceded by an underscore.
-1. Open `luma-offline-purchases.json` and `luma-web-events.json` in a text editor and update all of the timestamps so that the events occur in the last month (for example, search for `"timestamp":"2022-11` and replace the year and month)
+1. Open `luma-offline-purchases.json`, `luma-inventory-events.json` and `luma-web-events.json` in a text editor and update all of the timestamps so that the events occur in the last month (for example, search for `"timestamp":"2022-11` and replace the year and month)
 1. Note the location of the unzipped folder, as you need it later when setting up the `FILE_PATH` Postman environment variable:

     >[!NOTE]